Music of Scotland: Harp

 The playing of this Gaelic harp with wire strings died out in Scotland in the 18th century and in Ireland in the early 19th century.
-As part of the late 19th century Gaelic revival, the instruments used differed greatly from the old wire-strung harps.
+In the late 19th century Gaelic revival the instruments used differed greatly from the old wire-strung harps.
 The new instruments had gut strings, and their construction and playing style was based on the larger orchestral pedal harp.
 Nonetheless, the name "clàrsach" was and is still used in Scotland today to describe these new instruments.
 The modern gut-strung clàrsach has thousands of players, both in Scotland and Ireland, as well as North America and elsewhere.
 The 1931 formation of the Clarsach Society kickstarted the modern harp renaissance.
 Recent harp players include Savourna Stevenson, Maggie MacInnes, and the band Sileas.
 Notable events include the annual Edinburgh International Harp Festival, which in 2006 staged the world record for the largest number of harpists to play at the same time.